ISA vs Pension for Basic-Rate and Higher-Rate Taxpayers

 The employer contribution rule

-If you are choosing between an ISA and pension while missing employer pension matching, the pension usually deserves priority.
-Employer contributions are not just tax relief; they are extra money paid into your retirement pot.
-For many employees, the first decision is not ISA vs pension.
-It is: contribute enough to get the full employer match, then decide where the next pound goes.
+Before any of this, check whether you are getting your full employer pension match.
+Employer contributions are not just tax relief; they are extra money paid into your pot.
+For many employees the first decision is not ISA versus pension at all.
+It is to contribute enough to collect the full match, then decide where the next pound goes.
+The order this fits into is set out in which should come first.

 The access-age trade-off

-ISA money can usually be accessed whenever you need it, subject to the account type and market conditions.
-Pension money is restricted until minimum pension age, which is due to rise to 57 from April 2028 for most people.
-That is not a flaw if the goal is retirement, but it is a problem if you may need the money earlier.
+ISA money can usually be reached whenever you need it.
+Pension money is locked until minimum pension age, which is 55, rising to 57 from April 2028.
+That is not a flaw if the goal is retirement, but it matters if you might need the money earlier, or if you plan to stop work before pension age.
+For that situation, see the ISA bridge to early retirement.

-Use the Salary Sacrifice Calculator to test pension contributions, the Investment Calculator to model long-term growth, and the Retirement Calculator to see whether your pension savings are on track.
+Use the Salary Sacrifice Calculator to test pension contributions, the Investment Calculator to model long-term growth, the Retirement Calculator to see whether your saving is on track, and the ISA vs Pension Calculator to compare the wrappers directly.

 Sources and assumptions